 Part of what makes this book so interesting is the use of text messages.
 Since Penny and Sam mostly interact online, this is their primary method of communication.
 I loved how the texts are actually formatted like texts instead of the lengthy paragraphs I so often see, and the language used is true to their ages and authentic.
 While I was reading, I looked forward to their messages, since they offer something different and entertaining to read.

-Emergency Contact is a cute yet sombre read with realistic main characters.
+Emergency Contact by Mary H.K.
+Choi is a cute yet sombre read with realistic main characters.
 I enjoyed the use of texts and the accurate use of slang.
 I would recommend this one to those who are looking for a more serious read.